-In early recovery it's important to learn how to identify relapse triggers.
+In early recovery it's important to identify relapse triggers.
 A trigger is an event or series of events that potentially causes you to drink, overeat or engage in addictive behavior.

-You may not aware of your triggers until you have a slip or relapse.
+You may not be aware of your triggers until you have a slip or relapse.
 What most people don't realize is that a relapse starts weeks or even months before actual use.
-Really, keep reading.
+Yep, it's true keep reading!

-That's why learning how to handle stress and difficult emotions are vital in early recovery.
-You must learn to face what's happening so that it doesn't bite you in the rear later.
+That's why learning how to handle stress and emotions are vital in early recovery.
+You must learn to face what's happening so those feelings don't get buried under a mountain of denial.

-Part of handling stress is being able to identify how you feel in the moment.
-Anger and resentment tend to surface when newly sober.
-Know that learning to feel your feelings is a vital part of recovery.
+Managing stress means being able to identify feelings in the moment.
+Lots of feelings surface when newly sober.
+Sadness, unresolved grief, and anger are common ones the addict avoids.
+Learning to feel your feelings is a vital part of recovery.

 Here are some common situations that can trigger the desire to use again.